slarwise/batterywall-macos/README.md

 ## Improvements

-Simplify the way to specify images and if no arguments are given use some defaults.
+Enhance the CLI, make a proper argument parser.
+If no arguments are given for images, use one of the provided image sets.